 Where does the money come from?

-Entirely from private donations.
-We do not accept donations from religious or political organizations.
-In order to maintain political and religious neutrality, we request that all donations be submitted through an individual.
+Funds comes entirely from private donations.
+Donations are not accepted from religious or political organizations, in order to maintain political and religious neutrality.

 How are the books paid for?